mglaze/tweetlogic/README.md

-## Twearch
+## TweetLogic

-This is my attempt at implementing a small app that just searches Twitter with geolocation support.
+Twitter app that searches using geolocation

 ## Twitter API Auth

 If you'd like to test out this app, you'll need to get some Twitter API OAuth keys/secrets for both the app and the consumer.
-No offense, but I'm not feeling like sharing my OAuth credentials publicly ;)

 The credentials go into ```config/twitter.yml```